spences10/scottspence.com/copy/faq.md

 In my next permanent role I'm looking for **£60,500**.

-I'm run OES Technology where I offer consulting on a contract basis if you have a project in mind get in touch to discuss.
+I run OES Technology where I offer consulting on a contract basis if you have a project in mind get in touch to discuss.

 I'm not giving a number for my _current_ salary because, among other